neondatabase/website/content/docs/introduction/point-in-time-restore.md

 updatedOn: '2023-10-24T18:56:54.989Z'
 ---

-Neon retains a shared history of changes for all branches, which provides the basis for a variety of branch restore and reset operations: resetting a branch to its parent, restoring a branch to its history, creating a new branch from a selected point-in-time, and Time Travel queries against the shared history.
+Neon retains a history of changes for all branches.
+This shared history provides the basis for a variety of branch restore and reset operations: resetting a branch to its parent, restoring a branch to its history, creating a new branch from a selected point-in-time, and Time Travel queries against the shared history.
 You can use these features to reset a development branch to main, to recover lost data, as a database backup strategy, or to view the past state of your database.

 ## History retention